dinhanhthi/dinhanhthi.com/_posts/skills/2020-04-21-fresh-installation-ubuntu.md

 3. Other applicatons: [Skype](https://www.skype.com/en/get-skype/), [Extreme Download Manager](https://subhra74.github.io/xdm/) (uninstall by running as root `/opt/xdman/uninstall.sh`), [AO](https://klaussinani.tech/ao/) (MS to do for Ubuntu), **Shotwell** or **gThumb** (image viewer + quick editor, install on Store), **KolourPaint** (photo editor supports cut and move a selection like Paint on Windows, install from AppStore), **Cheese** (camera app), [Drawing](https://maoschanz.github.io/drawing/), [Stacer](https://oguzhaninan.github.io/Stacer-Web/) (optimizer system like Advanced System Care).
 4. Swap function keyboards on [Logitech K380](https://www.logitech.com/en-us/product/multi-device-keyboard-k380), using [this tool](https://github.com/jergusg/k380-function-keys-conf) (try all keyboard hidraws if you are not sure!).
 5. Force Unity Dash to index all files on Home: `sudo updatedb` (install by `sudo apt-get install mlocate`)
-6. There are 2 ubuntu softwares in dash? (ref [this question](https://askubuntu.com/questions/1235835/ubuntu-software-doesnt-work-and-why-are-there-two-software-center-in-ubuntu-20)).
+6.  [__Only Ubuntu__] There are 2 ubuntu softwares in dash? (ref [this question](https://askubuntu.com/questions/1235835/ubuntu-software-doesnt-work-and-why-are-there-two-software-center-in-ubuntu-20)).
 "Ubuntu software" is pre-installed snap store (run by `snap-store`), the other is `gnome-software`.
 7.  <mark>Backup before installing a new system.</mark>
     - settings in `~/.config/` or `~/.<software-name>`
     - all apps in `/home/thi/apps/` with their desktop files in `/home/thi/.local/share/applications/`